-We stablished an audit committee of the board of directors at the closing of our initial public offering, which consists of Thomas Gallagher, Edward S. Verona and Gennadii Butkevych, each of whom is an independent director.
+We stablished an audit committee of the board of directors at the closing of our initial public offering, which consists of Thomas Gallagher, Marat Rosenberg and Gennadii Butkevych, each of whom is an independent director.
 Thomas Gallagher serves as chairman of the audit committee.
 The audit committee's duties, which are specified in our Audit Committee Charter, include, but are not limited to:

-- reviewing and discussing with management and the independent auditor the annual audited financial statements, and recommending to the board whether the audited financial statements should be included in our Form 10-K; - discussing with management and the independent auditor significant financial reporting issues and judgments made in connection with the preparation of our financial statements; - discussing with management major risk assessment and risk management policies; - monitoring the independence of the independent auditor; - verifying the rotation of the lead (or coordinating) audit partner having primary responsibility for the audit and the audit partner responsible for reviewing the audit as required by law; - reviewing and approving all related-party transactions; - inquiring and discussing with management our compliance with applicable laws and regulations; - pre-approving all audit services and permitted non-audit services to be performed by our independent auditor, including the fees and terms of the services to be performed; - appointing or replacing the independent auditor; - determining the compensation and oversight of the work of the independent auditor (including resolution of disagreements between management and the independent auditor regarding financial reporting) for the purpose of preparing or issuing an audit report or related work; - establishing procedures for the receipt, retention and treatment of complaints received by us regarding accounting, internal accounting controls or reports which raise material issues regarding our financial statements or accounting policies; and - approving reimbursement of expenses incurred by our management team in identifying potential target businesses.
+- reviewing and discussing with management and the independent registered public accounting firm the annual audited financial statements, and recommending to the board whether the audited financial statements should be included in our Form 10-K; - discussing with management and the independent registered public accounting firm significant financial reporting issues and judgments made in connection with the preparation of our financial statements; - discussing with management major risk assessment and risk management policies; - monitoring the independence of the independent registered public accounting firm;

+- verifying the rotation of the lead (or coordinating) audit partner having primary responsibility for the audit and the audit partner responsible for reviewing the audit as required by law; - reviewing and approving all related-party transactions; - inquiring and discussing with management our compliance with applicable laws and regulations; - pre-approving all audit services and permitted non-audit services to be performed by our independent registered public accounting firm, including the fees and terms of the services to be performed; - appointing or replacing the independent registered public accounting firm; - determining the compensation and oversight of the work of the independent registered public accounting firm (including resolution of disagreements between management and the independent registered public accounting firm regarding financial reporting) for the purpose of preparing or issuing an audit report or related work; - establishing procedures for the receipt, retention and treatment of complaints received by us regarding accounting, internal accounting controls or reports which raise material issues regarding our financial statements or accounting policies; and - approving reimbursement of expenses incurred by our management team in identifying potential target businesses.